back to Home

 5. Evaluation and Reporting

+Following the initial set up, local assessors will be trained and the broader community engaged and invited to submit expressions of interest, with a focus on the most vulnerable.
+Supported self-assessments will provide a Resilience Rating to each participating household along with a retrofit recommendation report.
 Properties suitable for working bee / street-level interventions will be identified, as will local trades and volunteer groups capable of delivering retrofit works.

 Crucially, Phase 1 will provide an understanding of the scale of investment required, enabling Millgrove and the Canopy to discuss resilience finance products with investors, insurers, banks and government.
 The Resilient Building Council has already piloted this with NAB—and participating households saved up to $109,000 in mortgage interest.